Cryptorubic/multi-proxy-rubic/docs/RelayerCBridge.md

 /// @dev can only be called by the LI.FI diamond contract on the respective chain
 /// @param _bridgeData the core information needed for bridging
-/// @param _cBridgeData data specific to CBridge function sendTokenTransfer(ILiFi.BridgeData memory _bridgeData, CBridgeFacet.CBridgeData memory _cBridgeData)
+/// @param _cBridgeData data specific to CBridge function sendTokenTransfer(IRubic.BridgeData memory _bridgeData, CBridgeFacet.CBridgeData memory _cBridgeData)
     external
     payable
     onlyDiamond